MrLingo/test-toolsqa/README.md

-Selenium scripts that do automated testing of https://toolsqa.com/
+QA project that does automated testing of https://toolsqa.com/, using Selenium (FPOM) and pytest

+Run:  python -m pytest tests/[test page name].py